When you think of Malaysia, travellers typically know three things: the inside of the airport, the bustling city life and the array of delicious food.

 Be sure you go with an empty stomach and fill up on local dishes such as Nasi Ayam, Kari Kambing, Pulut Dakap costing a few ringgit a piece!Last updated on Oct 9, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Langkawi using the map below!